-Having erectile dysfunction can be a real challenge and can leave you and your partner feeling frustrated and discouraged.
+Having erectile dysfunction can be a real challenge.
+It can leave you and your partner feeling frustrated and discouraged.
 Take steps to cope with erectile dysfunction — and get your sex life back on track.

 Talk to an expert

-Many men are reluctant to bring up erectile dysfunction with their doctor.
+Many men are reluctant to discuss erectile dysfunction with their doctors.
 But don't let embarrassment keep you from getting help.
 One small conversation can make a big difference.
 Here's what to do: